bavelsoft/fieldmapper/README.md

 To keep this document short, that's the only bit of example generated code included here.
 For the rest, you'll have to try it.

-If any of the types of the getters and setters don't match up, it will automatically call conversion methods in the class.
+If any of the types of the getters and setters don't match up, it will automatically call your conversion method:

     interface Foo {
         @TypeMapper